stackup-wallet/accessctl/README.md

 If the signature is valid, it returns a success response and proceeds to the execution phase of a `UserOperation`.

-## `IAMModule` interface
+## `AccessCtl` interface

-The `IAMModule` inherits from the base ERC7579 validator and hook module.
-The following interface relates only to the `IAMModule`.
+The `AccessCtl` inherits from the base ERC7579 validator and hook module.
+The following interface relates only to the `AccessCtl`.

 ### Signer functions

 These functions relate to Authentication.
 The `signerId` is emitted via events and should be tracked on the application layer.
-For details, see definitions in [IAMModule.sol](src/IAMModule.sol) and [Signer.sol](src/Signer.sol).
+For details, see definitions in [AccessCtl.sol](src/AccessCtl.sol) and [Signer.sol](src/Signer.sol).

 ```solidity
 event SignerAdded(address indexed account, uint112 indexed signerId, Signer signer);